wimvr/puppet-ulimit/README.md

 * The hard limit acts as a ceiling for the soft limit.

 **`/!
-IMPORTANT`: This module is a fork from [arioch/puppet-ulimit](https://github.com/arioch/puppet-ulimit/)!!!**
+IMPORTANT`: This module is a fork from [Falkor/puppet-ulimit](https://github.com/Falkor/puppet-ulimit/)!!!**
-This was done to allow a version release on my own namespace compliant with Puppet 4 until [Tom/arioch](https://github.com/arioch) released the official new version on his module.
+This was done to allow a version release on my own namespace compliant with EL8 until [Sebastien/Falkor](https://github.com/Falkor) released the official new version on his module.
-In the mean time, I added more features (vagrant-based tests, support for arrays, content and source) yet **this module is expected to disappear** once [Tom/arioch](https://github.com/arioch) (hopefully) integrate my pull-request.

 In particular, this module implements the following elements: